-Feline Heat Cycles
+Feline Heat Cycle

 Most female cats reach puberty and have their first heat cycle between five and nine months of age, occasionally earlier.
-Yet we do not want her to becoming pregnant until the queen is physically – and mentally ready.
-Persians as a breed is considered late matures and may not reach puberty until 1.5 years of age.
+Yet we do not want her to becoming pregnant until the queen is physically and mentally ready.
+Persians as a breed are considered late matures and may not reach puberty until 1.5 years of age.

-The estrous heat cycle or reproductive cycle of cats has four distinct stages: Anestrous, proestrus, estrus and metestrus.
+The estrous heat cycle or reproductive cycle of cats has four distinct stages: anestrous, proestrus, estrus and metestrus.

 - Is where the queen does not come into heat and her ovaries are in a quiescent (inactive) stage.
 This would be the period of no sexual activity.
-In most areas of the United States this would run from late September through mid-January.
+In most areas of the United States, this would run from late September through mid-January.
 The low light and short length of daylight is a primary factor in suppressing the heat cycles during the winter months.
-Cats kept indoors may be stimulated to cycle from artificial light sources that are artificially lengthening the queen’s day.
-If light levels are similar to those experienced during the peak breeding seasons of early spring they start cycling.
+Cats kept indoors may be stimulated to cycle from artificial light sources that are lengthening the queen’s day.
+If light levels are similar to those experienced during the peak breeding seasons of early spring, they start cycling.

 - Is the time immediately after estrus.
 The female will not pay attention or accept the male at this time and will return to her normal self.

 Young males often do not repeatedly breed if the shy female does not exhibit breeding behavior.
-An experienced male will help and often will breed in spite of the female’s shyness.
+An experienced male will help and often breed in spite of the female’s shyness.
 HCG

 It is possible to artificially induce ovulation in the cat with vaginal stimulation.
 A clean rectal thermometer

 can be lightly inserted in to the vagina to induce ovulation and therefore “knock” the queen out of heat.
 This is usually done to synchronize queens for embryo transfer or with AI when collecting eggs for embryo transfer.